NICE Diagnostics Advisory Committee members

 Professor of Health Economics, Centre for Health Economics, University of York

 Mark is a member of the UK National Institute of Health Research (NIHR) College of Senior Investigators.
 He has also been a member of the NICE Technology Appraisal and Public Health Interventions Advisory Committees.
-He chaired NICE's 2004 Task Group on methods guidance for economic evaluation; and has also advised health systems internationally on HTA methods including those in Ireland, Portugal and New Zealand.
+He chaired NICE's 2004 Task Group on methods guidance for economic evaluation; and has also advised health systems internationally on HTA methods including those in Ireland, Portugal, France and New Zealand.
 He has been a member of the Commissioning Board for the UK NHS Health Technology Assessment Programme and currently sits on the UK Medical Research Council's Methodology Research Panel.

 Dr Steve Thomas MBBS, MRCP, FRCR, MSc